jonathansantacruz3/azure-network-protocols/README.md

 <h3>2.
 Observe ICMP traffic</h3>

 Using the Windows machine's private IP address taken from my Azure Network Watcher, I connected to my Windows machine via Remote Desktop.
 I proceeded to downloading and installing Wireshark using my browser.
 Wireshark is a network protocol analyzer used to capture packets from a network connection.
-This is the application I utilized to observe what communications were being transmitted behind the scenes my own network connections.
+This is the application I utilized to observe what communications were being transmitted behind the scenes in my own network connections.

+After wireshark was installed and running, I selected the Ethernet option and clicked on the shark fin icon in the top left corner of the app to input an Internet Control Message Protocol filter.
+A ping, comprised of ICMP messages, is the method used to measure the communication latency between networks or devices (nodes).
+An ICMP is essentially a packet with random data sent to a destination to communicate any errors to the source.

+In this case, the ICMP messages will reflect in Wireshark and I was able to view the transmissions issued within the source and destination address.
+To view the messages, I opened up my WIndows Powershell command line and issed a Ping to my Ubuntu machine with its private IP address.

+I was also able to observe ICMP traffic when I pinged a website address such as www.google.com

+To explore the network security groups feature, I initiated a perpetual nonstop ping using "ping IP address -t" in the command line.
+Once this was going I switched over to the VM's virtual firewall in Azure to set a new rule to block ICMP transmissions form anywhere.
+The NSG feature lets me set rules to allow or deny cerrtain protocols and port numbers.
+After I verified that the ICMP traffic has ceased, I enabled the rule once again to analyze the traffic once more and then stopped the endless incoming ICMP packets using "ctrl + c".

 <h3>3.
 Observe SSH traffic</h3>

 <h3>4.
 Observe DHCP traffic</h3>